 Roxane came to the mat over fifteen years ago as a way to alleviate her chronic back and neck issues and soon became a yoga enthusiast.
 While yoga has allowed her to become fit, more energized and calmer, Roxane found that it’s also provided her with greater awareness and appreciation for what life has to offer as well as the means to better deal with life’s challenges.

-Roxane holds a B.Sc. in geology and an M.Sc. in computer information systems.
-She has lived in 5 countries, holds a Master's Degree in science, is fluent in French and is a mother of three wonderful (and occasionally challenging) young adults.
+Roxane has lived in 5 countries, holds a Master's Degree in science, is fluent in French and is a mother of three wonderful (and occasionally challenging) young adults.
 She loves gardening, walking her dog Yogi, and brings her mat with her whenever she travels.

 with sister Renee and Ted Grand, co-founder Modo Yoga Int'l

 co-founder Moksha Yoga Int'l

 Allison started practicing yoga to relieve chronic pain caused by a lifetime of playing the violin and a car crash she experienced as a teenager.
 As a teacher, she views yoga as therapy for both the body and the mind.
 She is a life-long learner and has completed three yoga teacher trainings: Bikram Yoga, Yin Yoga, and Aerial yoga.
 Allison is passionate about practicing and teaching yoga.